- A laryngoscopy is performed to diagnose problems with your larynx, or voice box.

 You’ll want to arrange for a ride to and from the procedure.
 You may not be able to drive for a few hours after having anesthesia.

 Talk to your doctor about how they will perform the procedure, and what you need to do to prepare.
 Your doctor will ask you to avoid food and drink for eight hours before the exam depending on what kind of anesthesia you’ll be getting.

 If you’re receiving mild anesthesia, which is usually the kind you would get if the exam were happening in your doctor’s office, there’s no need to fast.

 Be sure to tell your doctor about any medications you’re taking.
 You may be asked to stop taking some medicines, including aspirin and certain blood thinning drugs like clopidogrel (Plavix), up to one week before the procedure.
 Check with your doctor to be sure it is safe to discontinue any prescribed medication before doing so.

 Your doctor may do some tests before the laryngoscopy to get a better idea of your symptoms.
 These tests may include:

 - physical exam

 Laryngoscopy usually takes between five and 45 minutes.
-There are two types of laryngoscopy tests: direct and indirect.
+There are two types of laryngoscopy tests: indirect and direct.

-The doctor may collect specimens, remove growths, or retrieve or pull out a foreign object.
+During your laryngoscopy, your doctor may collect specimens, remove growths, or retrieve or pull out a foreign object.
 A biopsy may also be taken.
-After the procedure, the doctor will discuss the results and treatment options or refer you to another doctor.
+After the procedure, your doctor will discuss the results and treatment options or refer you to another doctor.
 If you received a biopsy, it will take three to five days to find out the results.